-A summary of the exchange of views with DG MOVE on Mobility package is now available.
+A summary of the Council’s policy debate on the road charging aspects of the mobility package is now available.

-The agenda includes items related to energy & climate, environment, digital, trade, transport and general policy.
+The agenda items concern energy, climate & environment, digital, transport, and general policy.

-A summary of the adoption of amendments is now available.
+A summary of the Council’s debate on the progress report is now available.
 Full article…

 Greens/EFA: “The EU Finance Ministers have today approved the EU’s tax haven blacklist.
 This lists 17 countries that have not responded to information requests from the European Council or that have not committed themselves to make their tax policy compliant with EU criteria.”